b-charles/pigs/ioc/README.md

 To be able to use a component, you should start by recording it, or by defining how it will be created.
 That's the definition step.

-You can call the functions `ioc.Put` to record directly the component:
+You can call the function `ioc.Put` to record directly the component:
 ```go
 type DemoComponent struct { ... }